Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 \subsection{The McQueen-Vaidman Program}

-Similar to the Sebens-Carroll program, \textcite{mcqueenvaidman2018} also proposes an interpretation of the Born rule in terms of self-locating uncertainty. \x{This follows earlier attempts initiated by e.g. \textcite{Vaidman1998} and \textcite{Tappenden2011}.} McQueen and Vaidman's setup depends on the fiction of a sleeping pill, which induces the same post-measurement pre-observation uncertainty as the Sebens-Carroll program: \begin{quote} The experimenter performs the experiment without looking at the result; she instead arranges to be put to sleep with a sleeping pill and taken to room $A$ if the result was $a$, and room $B$ if the result was $b$.
-The rooms are identical from the inside.
-So when each of the experimenter's descendants [post-branching copies] wakes up, they will be uncertain as to which room they're in, and therefore uncertain as to which result, $a$ or $b$, obtains in their own world.
-The question: What is the probability for result $a$? makes sense for them.
-It's not a question about what happened, it's a question about their self-location.
-The descendants might know everything relevant regarding the wavefunction of the universe, but still be ignorant about who they are.
-The descendants are in states of self-location uncertainty.
-(2018, 2) \end{quote} However, instead of relying on ESP, they rely on three physical principles: \begin{itemize} \item \textbf{Symmetry:} Symmetric situations should be assigned equal probabilities. \item \textbf{No-FTL:} Faster-than-light signaling is impossible; the probability of finding a particle in some location with some state cannot be influenced by actions occurring remotely. \item \textbf{Locality:} The probability of finding a particle somewhere in some state depends only on that particle's quantum state. \end{itemize} The idea is simple.
-Start off with the base case of perfect symmetry.
-Consider a particle described by a subsystem wave function with an equal superposition of $N$ very well-localized and remote wave-packets $\lvert L_N \rangle$ each corresponding to the particle being found at the $N$\textsuperscript{th} location. $N$ identical measurement apparatus are set up at each of $N$ identically built space-stations, each containing an agent $A_N$ which, for all practical purposes, are identical to one another.
+Similar to the Sebens-Carroll program, \citet{mcqueenvaidman2018} propose an interpretation of the Born rule in terms of self-locating uncertainty, following earlier attempts by e.g. \citet{Vaidman1998} and \citet{Tappenden2011}.
+McQueen and Vaidman's setup depends on the fiction of a sleeping pill, which induces the same post-measurement pre-observation uncertainty as the Sebens-Carroll program.
+Instead of relying on ESP, they use three physical principles: \begin{itemize} \item \textbf{Symmetry:} Symmetric situations should be assigned equal probabilities. \item \textbf{No-FTL:} Faster-than-light signaling is impossible; the probability of finding a particle in some location with some state cannot be influenced by actions occurring remotely. \item \textbf{Locality:} The probability of finding a particle somewhere in some state depends only on that particle's quantum state. \end{itemize} Consider a particle described by a subsystem wavefunction with an equal superposition of $N$ very well-localized and remote wave-packets $\lvert L_N \rangle$ each corresponding to the particle being found at the $N$\textsuperscript{th} location, a case of perfect symmetry. $N$ identical measurement apparatus are set up at each of $N$ identically built space-stations, each containing an agent $A_N$ which, for all practical purposes, are identical to one another.
 Each space-station is located on the circumference of a perfect circle such that the particle has $N$-fold spherical symmetry.
-For instance, if $N = 3$, then the particle's subsystem wave function is described by:
+For instance, if $N = 3$, then the particle's subsystem wavefunction is described by:

 Given this situation, each agent -- well aware of the symmetry of the situation -- is put in a sleeping pill situation: they're put to sleep before measurement in a `ready' room, and then moved to a `found' room -- stipulated to be internally identical as the `ready' room -- if the particle is found by the measurement apparatus in their space-station.
 The measurement then takes place.